Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 Equipped with the S/N datacube from \texttt{LSDCat} we constructed the optimal 3D extraction mask for our adaptive narrow-band image.
-We do so by summing the flux datacube in the spectral direction only over voxels that contain at least a S/N value above 4 in the S/N datacube.
-Spaxels that do not contain any S/N voxels above this threshold were summed over 4 spectral bins centred around 4983.4\,\AA{} (i.e. the wavelength of Ly$\alpha$ at $z=3.1$).
-Therefore this image also includes a visual representation of the background noise in the source free region.
-The so constructed image is displayed in Figure~\ref{fig:adapt_nb}.
+We do so by summing the flux datacube in the spectral direction only over voxels that contain at least an S/N value above 4 in the S/N datacube.
+We note, that spaxels that do not contain a single voxel with $S/N > 4$ are blacked out in Figure~\ref{fig:maxsn}, thus the displayed spaxels in Figure~\ref{fig:maxsn} can be interpreted as a 2D projection of the 3D extraction mask.
+The choice of this analysis threshold is motivated by our observation that some $S/N > 4$ regions in Figure \ref{fig:maxsn} may contain a marginal Ly$\alpha$ signal.
+The use of a second S/N threshold that is lower than the detection threshold is also core principle of the \texttt{LSDCat} software, which uses a detection threshold for finding emission lines and an analysis threshold for performing measurements on the detected lines \citep{Herenz2017}.
+In order to provide a visual representation of the background noise in source free regions we adopt the strategy from \cite{Borisova2016} and sum over 4 spectral bins.
+We centre the summation around 4983.4\,\AA{} (the wavelength of Ly$\alpha$ at $z=3.1$).
+The so constructed adaptive narrow-band image is displayed in Figure~\ref{fig:adapt_nb}.
+The $1\sigma$ noise of the image estimated from placing random apertures in empty sky regions in the central parts of the image is $4\times10^{-20}$\,erg\,s$^{-1}$cm$^{-2}$arcsec$^{-2}$.